Longo's: History

-Longo's was founded in 1956 by Italian immigrant brothers Joe, Tommy, and Gus Longo, who immigrated to Canada in 1951 from Termini Imerese, Sicily.
+Longo's was founded in 1956 by Italian immigrant brothers Joe, Tommy and Gus Longo, who immigrated to Canada in 1951 from Termini Imerese, Sicily.
 They established their first store at the intersection of Yonge Street and Castlefield Avenue in Toronto, with the name "Broadway Fruit Market".
-This store was about 139 m2, and had eight family members working there.
+This store was about 139 m2, and it had eight family members working there.
 After the Longo family joined Antonino in Canada, they opened a store on Yonge Street in 1956.
 A year after the father's death in 1961, the store moved to East York.

 Their second location was in Malton, at the southeast corner of Airport and Derry.
 While a massive gas explosion in 1969 destroyed many businesses in the community, the Longo family cleaned up and reopened after just a few days.
-They sold their Toronto store in 1971, to focus on their Malton operations. as increased expansion continued.
+They sold their Toronto store in 1971, to focus on their Malton operations as increased expansion continued.
 In 1998, Tommy's son Anthony became the president of Longo's.

 Longo's publishes a free magazine called Experience Magazine.
 In 2004, Longo's acquired the online grocery retailer Grocery Gateway.

-Longo's owns and operates 36 stores, most in the Greater Toronto and Hamilton Area, including several smaller-format "The Market by Longo's" stores in downtown and midtown Toronto.
-A 4500 m2 flagship store opened in Maple Leaf Square in downtown Toronto.
+Longo's owns and operates 36 stores, mostly in the Greater Toronto and Hamilton Area, including several smaller-format "The Market by Longo's" stores in downtown and midtown Toronto.
+A 4500 m2 flagship store opened at Maple Leaf Square in downtown Toronto.
 In September 2016, the chain's southwesternmost location opened in Ancaster, making it the first in Hamilton.

-Longo's employs more than 5,000 people, and for nine consecutive years was one of Canada's Top 50 privately managed companies by the Financial Post newspaper (2000-2008), achieving platinum status.
+Longo's employs more than 5,000 people, and for nine consecutive years was one of Canada's Top 50 privately managed companies by the Financial Post newspaper (2000–2008), achieving platinum status.

 Joe Longo Sr. died on September 15, 2008, at the age of 70.
 Tommy Longo died on January 30, 2011, at the age of 76.

-On March 16, 2021, it was announced that Empire Company, parent company of Sobeys, will buy a 51% stake in Longo's and its Grocery Gateway e-commerce business (which was acquired by Longo's in 2004) for $357 million.
+On March 16, 2021, it was announced that Empire Company, parent company of Sobeys, would buy a 51% stake in Longo's and its Grocery Gateway e-commerce business (which was acquired by Longo's in 2004) for $357 million.
 The deal, which closed in May 2021, includes a clause allowing Sobeys' share to increase in future years.
 The Longo's stores and Grocery Gateway "will continue to be led by CEO Anthony Longo".
 The plan was subject to review by the Competition Bureau.

 In September 2021, the Grocery Gateway delivery service was folded under the Longo's banner, with the transitional name "Longo's delivered by Grocery Gateway".
-The Longo's delivery operation continues as a standalone business, but may collaborate with Sobeys' own Voilà delivery brand.
+At the time of the Empire sale, the company said the Longo's delivery operation would continue as a standalone business, but that it might collaborate with Sobeys' own Voilà delivery brand.
+On July 4, 2023, Empire announced that it was sunsetting the Longo's / Grocery Gateway delivery service, with customers gradually being redirected to Voilà, and additional Longo's private label products being available through that service.